Heart symbol

 A typical depiction of the Sacred Heart (often shown with other attributes, e.g. surmounted by a cross, pierced by nails or swords, etc.)

 The heart symbol is an ideograph used to express the idea of the "heart" in its metaphorical or symbolic sense.
-Represented by an anatomically inaccurate shape, the heart symbol is often used to represent the center of emotion, including affection and love, especially romantic love.
-While ancient antecedents may exist, this shape for the heart became fixed in Europe in the middle ages.
+The symbol is a symmetrical shape consisting of "two similar curves meeting in a point at one end and a cusp at the other," not an anatomically correct representation of a heart.
+Often colored red, the heart symbol denotes the center of emotion, including affection and love, especially romantic love.
+While ancient antecedents may exist, this shape for the heart became fixed in Europe in the Middle Ages.
 It is sometimes accompanied or superseded by a "wounded heart" symbol, depicted as a heart symbol pierced with an arrow, indicating lovesickness, or as a "broken" heart symbol in two or more pieces, indicating heartbreak.

 History

 Similar shapes from antiquity

-Peepal leaves were used in artistic depictions by the Indus Valley civilisation: a heart-shaped pendant originating from there has been discovered and is now exhibited in the National Museum of India.
+Peepal leaves were used in artistic depictions by the Indus Valley civilisation; a heart-shaped pendant originating from there has been discovered and is now exhibited in the National Museum of India.
 In the 5th–6th century BC, the heart shape was used in the Roman world to represent the seeds of the plant silphium, a plant possibly used as a contraceptive and an aphrodisiac.
 Silver coins from Cyrene of the 5th–6th century BC bear a similar design, sometimes accompanied by a silphium plant and is understood to represent its seed or fruit.

 Since ancient times in Japan, the heart symbol has been called Inome (猪目), meaning the eye of a wild boar, and it has the meaning of warding off evil spirits.
 The decorations are used to decorate Shinto shrines, Buddhist temples, castles, and weapons.
 The oldest examples of this pattern are seen in some of the Japanese original tsuba (sword guard) of the style called toran gata tsuba (lit., inverted egg shaped tsuba) that were attached to swords from the sixth to seventh centuries, and part of the tsuba was hollowed out in the shape of a heart symbol.